 About our National Founder & President

-Rev. Shane Harris is a national civil and human rights activist, Foster care reformer, ordained minister, political analyst who is occasionally featured nationally on Fox News and MSNBC to discuss political issues, and Founder of The People's Alliance for Justice (PAJ) a national civil rights organization.
+Rev. Shane Harris is a national civil and human rights activist, Foster care reformer, ordained minister, political analyst who is occasionally featured nationally on national news shows to discuss political and social issues, and Founder of The People's Alliance for Justice (PAJ) a national civil rights organization.

 “Motivating”, “relevant”, “ambitious”, “educational”, “connected”, “consistent”, and “committed” are just some of the words that have been used to describe Shane Harris.
 Harris was born and raised in San Diego, CA. His preaching ministry began at the solemn age of 16 years old when he began to give some of his first sermons in the church.
 Every Sunday after church Harris would give a Sunday service in his bedroom and would preach to teddy bears as practice in his preaching ministry.
 He would later go on to be ordained in the church at 22 years old by Dr. John Wayne Ringgold of the Bethel Baptist Church (San Diego).
 He has constantly used his platform in the pulpit to speak out against systemic issues impacting foster children & communities of color even since his teenage years of preaching.
 He calls himself a preacher for the "rejects" empowering people who have been thrown out and rejected to get up and fight forward in life.